Samiel19/bookmark_collector/README.md

         - Put "docker-compose.yml" and "bookmark_collector_start.sh" is same directory

-        - Go to this dir and do"chmod +x ./bookmark_collector_start.sh" in terminal
+        - Go to this dir and do "chmod +x ./bookmark_collector_start.sh" in terminal

-        - Run bookmark_collector_start.sh
+        - Run "bookmark_collector_start.sh"

         - While first start script will collect staticfiles and makemigrations/migration.
         After this, can add superuser in terminal for using /admin endpoint